algofairness/fairness-comparison/README.md

 This repository is meant to facilitate the benchmarking of fairness aware machine learning algorithms.

 To run the benchmarks, clone the repository and run:
-> python3 preprocess.py
-to make the preprocessed versions of the datasets if you desire (they are also added to the repository so that **you can skip this step if you would like**).

-Then run:
 > python3 benchmark.py
-to perform the benchmarks.

 This will write out metrics for each dataset to the results/ directory.

+*Optional*:  The benchmarks rely on preprocessed versions of the datasets that have been included in the repository.
+If you would like to regenerate this preprocessing, run the below command before running the benchmark script:
+> python3 preprocess.py

 To add new datasets or algorithms, see the instructions in the readme files in those directories.

 This code was written using a conda python environment with the following package dependencies